microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 Using DataFrames as input to query pivots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is similar to using dataframes as input parameters, as described
+This is similar to using DataFrames as input parameters, as described
 earlier.

-You must use the ``data`` parameter to specify the input dataframe.
+You must use the ``data`` parameter to specify the input DataFrame.
 You
-supply the column name from your input dataframe as the value of the
+supply the column name from your input DataFrame as the value of the
 parameters expected by the function.

 Let's create a toy DataFrame from the earlier list to show the principle.